debanjo31/backsnip/contributing.md

 # Contributing to Back Snip

 We love your input!
-Contributions from anyone is highly welcomed, Before you start
+Contributions from anyone is highly welcomed.

 ## Before you start